How can I get better at spiritual discernment?

 TL;DR

 The Holy Spirit is like a spiritual trainer for believers, but we have to be a part of the process!
-Practicing spiritual discernment helps you learn to hate what is evil, love what is good, and protect yourself from sinful temptations or stumbling unknowingly into sinful situations.
+Practicing spiritual discernment helps you learn to hate what is evil, love what is good, and protect yourself from sinful temptations or unknowingly getting into sinful situations.
 By studying the Bible, we can learn what real righteousness looks like, thus learning to recognize God's truth vs. falsehood.
 By constantly practicing spiritual discernment, we can improve our discernment skills, thus moving toward a more righteous life and faith.

-Cat is the web producer and editor of 412teens.org.
+Cat is the web producer and managing editor of 412teens.org.
 She is known as "412teens" on the 412teens Discord.
 She loves audiobooks, feeding the people she cares about, and using Christmas lights to illuminate a room.
-When Catiana is not cooking, gardening, or practicing creativity, she enjoys spending time with her two kids, five socially-awkward cats, and her amazing friend-amily.
+When Cat is not cooking, gardening, or practicing creativity, she enjoys spending time with her two adult kids, six socially-awkward cats, and her amazing friend-amily.

-PLEASE NOTE: The purpose of this comment section is to encourage healthy Christian community for teens around the world.
+PLEASE NOTE: If you are under the age of 18, you may not use the Disqus commenting system.
+We encourage those ages 13-17 to join our Discord community.
+The purpose of this comment section is to encourage healthy Christian community.
 All comments are moderated, so yours will show up as "awaiting moderation" every time.
 (Sorry!)
-ALL bullying, hateful, or misleading comments WILL be deleted.
-Jerks will be banned.
+ALL bullying, hateful, or misleading comments WILL be deleted, and trolls will be banned.
 (Not sorry.)
 Views/opinions expressed by commenters do not necessarily reflect those of 412teens.org or Got Questions Ministries.

 Want to ask your own question?